-2.4.1 Materials for the manufacture of parts of the shaftings and propellers shall comply with the requirements given in the relevant chapters of Part XIII "Materials", as indicated in column 4, Table 1.3.2.3.
-The materials used for the components of shafting stated in item 1.7, Table 1.3.2.3 are chosen in accordance with the standards.
-The materials used for the components of shafting and propellers stated in items 1.2 to 1.6, 1.8, 2.2.3 and 2.3, Table 1.3.2.3 may also be chosen in accordance with the relevant standards.
-In such case, the application of materials shall be agreed with the Register when examining the technical documentation.
+2.4.1 Materials for the manufacture of parts of the shaftings and propellers shall comply with the requirements given in the relevant Chapters of Part XIII "Materials", as indicated in column 4, Table 1.3.2.3.
+The materials used for the components stated in items 1.2 - 1.8, 2.2.3, 2.3 - 2.5 of Table 1.3.2.3 may also be chosen in accordance with the relevant standards.
+In such a case, the application of materials shall be agreed with the Register when examining the technical documentation.